foogod/modgrammar/doc/tutorial.rst

 Luckily, parser objects are designed to take some of the complexity out of this for us.
 In addition to nice, neatly split up texts like we've been using, you can actually feed any amount of text, in any number of pieces, into a parser object and it will still do its thing quite happily.
 Take the following example::

-   >>> myparser.parse_string("Hello, my na")
+   >>> myparser.parse_text("Hello, my na")
-   >>> myparser.parse_string("me is Inigo Montoya!
+   >>> myparser.parse_text("me is Inigo Montoya!
 Hello, my name is Fezzik!")
    MyGrammar<'Hello', ',', 'my name is Inigo Montoya', '!'>
-   >>> myparser.parse_string("")
+   >>> myparser.parse_text("")
    MyGrammar<'Hello', ',', 'my name is Fezzik', '!'>

 In this, you can see a few things.
-First, when we first called :meth:`~modgrammar.GrammarParser.parse_string`, we had a good start (the text matched the beginning of our grammar), but it wasn't complete yet, so the parser just took that info and stored it away for later (returning :const:`None` to indicate it needed more text).
+First, when we first called :meth:`~modgrammar.GrammarParser.parse_text`, we had a good start (the text matched the beginning of our grammar), but it wasn't complete yet, so the parser just took that info and stored it away for later (returning :const:`None` to indicate it needed more text).
 The next time, we actually gave it too much text, but that's ok, it finished matching the first instance of the grammar in the text and gave us back the result.
 The extra didn't get lost, though, it's still stored in there ready for parsing the next time.
-We then called :meth:`~modgrammar.GrammarParser.parse_string` again with an empty string.
+We then called :meth:`~modgrammar.GrammarParser.parse_text` again with an empty string.
 This didn't add any more text to the buffer, but that's ok because we already had a complete match in the buffer left over from before, so it was able to parse that and return it to us.

 But what if we didn't want to parse the extra text left over in the buffer with this grammar?
 What if we wanted to do something else with it instead?
 Well, if we put too much in, we can always get it back by checking the remainder::

-   >>> myparser.parse_string("Hello, my name is Inigo Montoya!
+   >>> myparser.parse_text("Hello, my name is Inigo Montoya!
 Hello, my name is Fezzik!")
    MyGrammar<'Hello', ',', 'my name is Inigo Montoya', '!'>
    >>> myparser.remainder()
    ' Hello, my name is Fezzik!'